 About the Program

-The Temple anesthesiology residency is an advanced entry program, beginning at the Clinical Anesthesia-1 (PGY-2) year.
-The program has 24 residents, 8 in each year.
-As residents progress from the CA-1 through the CA-3 year, they receive progressive levels of responsibility.
-Our goal is for each resident to develop sound clinical judgment and technical skills.
-In the pages that follow there will be a general description of the three clinical anesthesia years, a table outlining the distribution of rotations among the three years, and a description of the various subspecialty rotations and divisions.
+The Temple anesthesiology residency offers both advanced entry and categorical positions.
+The program which originally began with 24 residents is currently expanding to 44 posts.
+As residents progress from the intern year through CA-3 year, they receive progressive levels of responsibility.
+Our goal is to have each resident develop sound clinical judgment and technical skills.
+Following is a general overview of what each year of the program offers, outlining the distribution and description of rotations among the training years.

 Clinical Base Training